-Truth-bomb: every single time that I start something new, it’s overwhelming.
+Truth: every single time that I start something new, it’s at least a little bit overwhelming.

 Every.
 Single.
 Time.
 It doesn’t matter whether or not I’ve created several courses or programs.
 It doesn’t matter whether or not I’ve read a gazillion books about formulating the just-right training program for upping my running mileage or preparing for a triathlon.
 It doesn’t matter whether I’ve attended thousands of hours of coaching as a client.